 Stephen Nero DIP PT, REG PT

-Through his journey as a Physiotherapist, Stephen has had the opportunity to work with, learn from and grow in his profession from some of the best Sports Medicine Doctors and Orthopedic surgeons in the country.
-Stephen’s philosophy is firmly grounded in the belief of early intervention, accurate diagnosis, goal orientated, progressive exercise programs, manual therapy, prevention, client participation and patient education.
+Through his journey as a Physiotherapist, Stephen has had the opportunity to work with and learn from some of the best Sports Medicine Doctors and Orthopedic surgeons in the country.
+Stephen’s philosophy is firmly grounded in early intervention and accurate diagnoses.
+Treatments are always goal orientated.
+They include manual therapy, progressive exercise programs, prevention, client participation and patient education.
 He also does training programs for those wishing to maintain a healthy lifestyle.

-Prior to becoming a Physiotherapist Stephen played professional basketball for 6 seasons in Europe.
+Prior to becoming a Physiotherapist, Stephen played professional basketball in Europe for 6 seasons.
 His professional basketball experience enlightened him in both cultural and educational ways.
-Away from the clinical setting Stephen is an active Rep basketball coach winning a provincial title in 2011.
-Basketball is one of his passions as well as baseball.
-Stephen is also an avid golfer and plays whenever he can get a chance.
+Away from the clinical setting Stephen is an active Rep basketball coach, winning a provincial title in 2011!
+Basketball and baseball are two of his passions and he loves to play golf whenever he gets a chance.
 He is also the father of a most excellent daughter!

 Nicole Lake is a Certified Athletic Therapist, registered with the Canadian Athletic Therapists Association since 2015.
 She first completed her Honors Bachelor of Science in Human Kinetics in 2011, followed by her Bachelor of Applied Health Science in Athletic Therapy in 2015.
 At the University of Guelph, Nicole had the opportunity to work with elite Varsity teams both on the field and in their Athletic Therapy Clinic.
 With this experience, she decided to combine a love for sports and a desire to work in the health care sector, to pursue a career in Athletic Therapy.
 Nicole has had the opportunity to work with all types of athletes, from provincial level football teams, national ranking CIS football, rugby, and hockey teams, to the everyday athlete in each patient she sees.
 Nicole enjoys the challenge of working with each patient as a unique individual and developing a treatment program to address their specific goals.
 With a strong background in manual techniques, modality application, and targeted progressive exercise programs, Nicole looks forward to helping you get back to your favorite activities!